Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-Alberta Transportation provides guidelines for the safe installation of election signs along provincial highways.
-If a sign does not comply with the guidelines, a peace officer or person authorized by Alberta Transportation may, without notice or compensation, remove the sign.
+We provide guidelines for the safe installation of election signs along provincial highways.
+If a sign does not comply with the guidelines, a peace officer or authorized personnel may, without notice or compensation, remove the sign.

 Read about election signage guidelines.

 Traffic impact assessments are valuable tools for analyzing traffic generated by proposed developments.

 Traffic Impact Assessment Guidelines are available to help qualified engineers complete an assessment report on behalf of a developer or municipality.

 Who pays for highway improvements

 When a new subdivision or development is proposed, it often generates new traffic that leads to a need to build road improvements.

 Government policy requires that municipalities, through the developers, fund improvements to highway connections required as a result of increased traffic caused by subdivisions and development.